ipfs-shipyard/ipfs-primer/why-decentralize.md

 - [Protecting Civilian Infrastructure from Cyber Warfare](#protecting-civilian-infrastructure-from-cyber-warfare)

 ## Principles, in brief:
-- Networked communication is a collective good operation of that network should be participatory
+- Networked communication is a collective good.
+Operation of that network should be participatory.
 - Smartphones are supercomputers.
 We're treating them like thin clients
 - the internet and the web must support people communicating without access to a faraway backbone -- this was one of the core design principles that drove creation of the internet
 - If you rely on data you should be able to possess a copy of it
 - Reach assertion: If someone holds data about you, you should be able to know and should be able to claim a copy of it [this assertion is actually meaningless in a centralized internet]
 - When 2+ people have communication devices that are capable

+## Possession is Nine Tenths of the Law